tarwn/lessthandot-hugo/blogs/content/posts/2009-01-31-sql-server-stored-procedure-with-nvarcha.md

 (1 row(s) affected)
 </pre>

 I encourage every developer to get in the habit of ALWAYS specifying the length of your strings.
 This will prevent you from getting some hard to find bugs.
-You&#8217;ll be glad you did.
+You'll be glad you did.